Joseph B. Lambert

 Joseph B. Lambert (born 1940) is an educator, organic chemist, archaeological chemist, and nuclear magnetic resonance spectroscopist.
 He grew up in the San Antonio, Texas, area and graduated from Alamo Heights High School in 1958.
-He was educated at Yale University (1962, summa cum laude), where he worked for William von Eggers Doering, and at California Institute of Technology (1965), where he worked for John D. Roberts.
+He was educated at Yale University (B.S., 1962, summa cum laude), where he worked for William von Eggers Doering, and at California Institute of Technology (Ph.D., 1965), where he worked for John D. Roberts.
 In 1965, he joined the faculty of Northwestern University in Evanston, Illinois, where he rose through the ranks and in 1991 became Clare Hamilton Hall Professor of Chemistry.
 In 2010, he retired after 45 years at Northwestern and moved to Trinity University in San Antonio to assume his current position as Research Professor of Chemistry.

 Northwestern University (1965-2010)

 In 1973, Lambert was a Guggenheim Fellow at the Research Laboratory of the British Museum, and, in 1976, he received the National Fresenius Award.
 In 1989, he received the Fryxell Award from the Society for American Archaeology in recognition of his chemical contributions to archaeology.
 He was the 1998 recipient of the Frederic Stanley Kipping Award in Silicon Chemistry of the American Chemical Society (ACS) and in 2012 was named a Fellow of the American Chemical Society.
 He received the Carol and Harry Mosher Award of the Santa Clara Valley Section of the ACS in 2003 and the Sidney M. Edelstein Award for Outstanding Achievement in the History of Chemistry by the ACS in 2004.
 He has been the author of fifteen books and over 400 publications in scientific journals.
 His book Traces of the Past was a selection of the Natural Science Book Club.
 He was the founder of the Journal of Physical Organic Chemistry and served as editor-in-chief for 23 years.
 He is past chairman of the ACS Subdivision of Archaeological Chemistry, past president of the Society of Archaeological Sciences, past chairman of his department, and past chairman of the ACS Division of the History of Chemistry.
 A strong advocate of the combination of research and teaching, he has won a number of teaching awards, including the James Flack Norris Award of the American Chemical Society (1987), the E. Leroy Hall Award of the College of Arts and Sciences of Northwestern University (1991), the National Catalyst Award of the Chemical Manufacturers Association (1993), and the Northwestern University Alumni Award (1994).
 From 1999 to 2002 he was Charles Deering McCormick Professor of Teaching Excellence at Northwestern.
 His major scientific contributions include the creation of the first silyl cation (the silicon analogue of the carbocation), elucidation of the mechanism of beta-silyl stabilization of carbocations, discovery of inductive enhancement of solvolytic participation, creation of new methods of conformational analysis by nuclear magnetic resonance spectroscopy (the R value), understanding the conformations of cyclic molecules containing heteroatoms, and development of chemical methods to examine archaeological materials.